iptv-org/epg/README.md

   </tbody>
 </table>

 After that, the program should appear.
-If this does not happen, check that the channel description has the same ID as in the guide.
+If this does not happen, make sure the channels in the playlist have the same IDs (tvg-id) as in the guide.

 ## Contribution